azri-cs/list-management-system/README.md

 ## Usage

 1. Access the application at `http://localhost:8000`
-2. Login with the default admin credentials:
+2. Login with the default user credentials:
-    - Email: admin@azriadam.my
+    - Email: user@azriadam.my
     - Password: abcd2134

 ## Contributing